 With views facing out across Christchurch Bay and the Isle of Wight, Highcliffe Beach is a popular resort beach as well as a surfing destination.

 The surfing itself is pretty variable, as it is a fairly exposed beach break that only works when conditions are just right – it can often be a bit slow and crumbly.
 Winter is the best time of year for surfing here, and northerly winds are favorable.
-The wave itself tends to receive a relatively even mix of groundswells and windswells and the ideal swell angle is from the southwest.
-The beach break provides good left and right handers on its day, although Kimmeridge and Bournemouth beach are arguably more consistent.
+The wave itself tends to receive a relatively even mix of groundswells and wind swells and the ideal swell angle is from the southwest.
+The beach break provides good left and right handers on its day, although Kimmeridge and Bournemouth beach is arguably more consistent.

 4. Durlston Point

-Although the site is a bit hit and miss, when conditions are right, Durlston Point can provide some of the best point break waves that the UK has to offer, however these days are extremely rare, and there are many more consistent places in the vicinity.
-There are relatively few surfers here, even on good days, however beware of rocks and rips, if you are inexperienced I would recommend Bournemouth Beach as a better spot to build your confidence.
+Although the site is a bit hit and miss, when conditions are right, Durlston Point can provide some of the best point break waves that the UK has to offer, however, these days are extremely rare, and there are many more consistent places in the vicinity.
+There are relatively few surfers here, even on good days, however, beware of rocks and rips, if you are inexperienced I would recommend Bournemouth Beach as a better spot to build your confidence.

 5. Lyme Regis

-Lyme Regis Habour Wall in South Coast of England is a quite exposed point break that has unreliable waves, which are best during the winter months.
+Lyme Regis Habour Wall in the South Coast of England is a quite exposed point break that has unreliable waves, which are best during winter months.
 Despite not being renowned as a surf destination, Lyme Regis does offer up some decent surfing conditions.
-Plenty of reefs make for predictable breaking sets and easy paddle outs.
-There are safe sand bottomed smaller waves close to the harbour in the bay right through to the punchy reef wedge, thus there is something for everyone.
+Plenty of reefs make for predictable breaking sets and easy paddle-outs.
+There are safe sand-bottomed smaller waves close to the harbour in the bay right through to the punchy reef wedge, thus there is something for everyone.
 Whilst Lyme Regis isn’t on the map for the serious surfer, as long as you are willing to get out there and enjoy it, you can still have plenty of fun!